foundriesio/docs/source/user-guide/lmp-customization/lmp-customization.rst

    .. code-block:: none

       test-user:x:1001:1001::/home/test-user:/bin/sh

 #.
-To create the password for this new user, run from a host computer ``mkpasswd -m sha512crypt``.
+To create the password, run ``mkpasswd -m sha512crypt`` from a host computer.
-   When prompted for password, enter the desired password for the user.
+   When prompted, enter the desired password for the user.
-   This returns the hashed password.
-For example:
+   This returns the hashed password:

    .. prompt:: bash host:~$